owlsecco/sepochi/content/_index.md

     testimonials:
       - text: >-
           I love this store, i found all my favorite things here.
 Got a black hoodie, got a pair of wireless headphones and Dell XPS laptop.
+Best of all
         author:
           name: Johnny Karanja
           location: 'Nakuru, Kenya'